fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Rachel Carson, _Silent Spring_, 5--13; 15--37.

 {% include alert.html class='warning' title='Keep Reading' text="
-You have one additional reading (the Pollan chapter for Friday) to do before the quiz that we won't talk about in class.
+You have one additional reading (the Pollan chapter for Friday) to do that we won't talk about in class.
 It's a super easy read that doesn't require any additional explanation or review.
-The questions on the quiz will be easy if you are familiar with the reading.
-Just wanted to make sure it's on your radar before Friday.
+Just want to make sure it's on your radar before Friday.
 "%}

 ### Apr 8
 NO CLASS!
-But you still have one reading to do before you take the essay quiz due today.
+But you still have one reading you should do before completing the executive summary .

 - Michael Pollan, _Omnivore's Dilemma_ (Ch.
 2: The Farm), 32--56.

-{% include alert.html class='danger' title='DUE: READING QUIZ' text="
+{% include alert.html class='danger' title='DUE: EXECUTIVE SUMMARY' text="
-Same quiz routine as always, and this one spans ALL the readings for the week.
-Since you expressed a preference for short answer quizzes over general essays, this is a short-answer quiz like the one we had for the Freshness week.
-Be sure to complete the quiz by midnight or let me know what your plan is.
+Drawing widely from this week's readings, submit an [Executive Summary](exec-summary-guide) on the the Green Revolution, Rachel Carson, and modern industrial farming.
+DO NOT simply summarize the readings!
+Use them as a basis for a more philosophical piece on how these readings should help us think about food production in general and it's affect on the environment.
 "%}